pivotal/docs-tas-adapter/install.md

     cf login
     ```

     The cf CLI detects the user authentication entries in your local Kubeconfig file and presents them for you to select one interactively.
-Select a user on your target cluster whom you want to act as an admin.
+Select an entry corresponding to one of the users you configured in the list in the `admin.users` value.

 1. Use the `cf curl` command to verify the subject name of the logged-in user.